 Mount Sinai is unique because it is located at the crossroads of one of the richest areas in the United States and one of the poorest.
 This nexus allows for an amazingly diverse patient population that is both highly demanding and highly in need of medical services.
-And this offers you a unique opportunity for your training.
+And this offers you a unique opportunity for your training-one that most physicians don't get in the entire span of their careers.

 And of course, as a resident at Mount Sinai you will live in New York City-one of the greatest, most diverse and exciting cities in the world.
 Physically, our main campus is right next to Central Park, which provides a quick escape into natural beauty for runs, walks, bike rides or just relaxation.
-Students can participate in all the cultural and recreational activities that New York City can offer: theater, museums, music, restaurants, and sporting events.
+Trainees can participate in all the cultural and recreational activities that New York City can offer: theater, museums, music, restaurants, and sporting events.